Thanks to https://scorefollower.com/

 Here is a spreadsheet of my scored works with links to the scores and media documentation.
-I will continue to update this as time goes on
+I will continue to update this as time goes on.
+Contact me if you have any questions

 The audience returned from intermission to a stage crowded with violins, viola, accordion, double bass, cello, violin de gamba, 2 gongs, triangle, alto sax, trombones, and French horn.
 Out of the hodgepodge arose a stunning piece of rich humanity and earthen transcendence, inspired by the Zen concept of reflection on water and Kristina Wolfe’s experience on … Continue reading Review of ‘Record of Ancient Mirrors’ at the MATA Festival